katgaj/errormessages/How to write error messages.md

 !!!!!!youtube video: provide helpful constraints so that the user is limited to scenarios in which they can face an error message!!!!!

+## Use the right format for your error messages ##

+Error messages are typically presented using modal dialog boxes — overlays that prevent users from interacting with underlying content.
+Putting error messages in modal dialog boxes has a major benefit — it gets 100 percent of the user’s attention.
+Thus, they should only be used in important situations like destructive actions (such as deletions).

+However, this quickly becomes a drawback if that attention isn’t necessary.
+In many cases, it’s possible to show the error messages using alternative patterns such as inline or as a status message.